morijx/Raspi_cardiac_wave/README.md

 Overall, this project provides insights into the feasibility of using rPPG techniques as a non-contact alternative to traditional PPG measurements on mobile platforms, with the added capability of predicting the success of pulse data extraction from video recordings using machine learning algorithms.

-### Folder Structure
-In the Main_GUI_Pi folder all files for the Raspberry Pi are stored.
-The Analysis_GUI is also usable on the PC since it does not contain the Video and PPG recording part but only the analysis.
-In the Video Success folder the code for feature extraction from the video is presented.
-Also the code used to build the Random Forest classifier.

-Additional information can be found in the folders.

 ## GUI
 The GUI was realised with pyQT5.